MarekGn/ProposalService/README.md

 ## Assumptions
 - The service does not provide the option to delete proposals.
 It is assumed that in the future a cron job will delete outdated proposals with status DELETED.
-- The assumption is that this is an internal application.
+- It is assumed that, this is an internal service.
 Otherwise, the ID implementation will be replaced with an unpredictable UUID for security purposes